Recognizing Signs of Alcohol Abuse

 Alcohol is a mood altering drug.
 Recognizing signs that you’re drinking too much is important for your well-being.

-When you drink alcohol your behaviour will change: That is perfectly normal.
+When you drink alcohol your behavior will change: That is perfectly normal.

 Some people, when they drink, get emotional, some fall asleep, some get aggressive and some throw up!